Hgaylor0220/WhiteWaterIsItIn/Journal.md

     1-3 finish scrapper and return info on home page[MVP Should be complete to return infomation] 3-5 start incorrprating User loggin if you have time.

+12/9 Week
+    Watch React videos on Udemy, work with Ethan on seeding data.
+    Get ahead on any of the todo's

 12/16 week start
     Monday- If everything from Fri works, Set up user authentication with message board and journal with fav river.